ryanstreet/magento2-vagrant/README.md

 The configuration process will take a while, especially if it is the first time you use a vagrant box with this virtual machine, because this one had to be completely downloaded at the first utilization.

-Once completed, you can connect via SSH to you virtual machine, with putty for example.
-The adress and the port are usually 127.0.0.1 and 2222 respectively, but it can change if you have many VMs running at the same time.
+Once completed, you can connect via SSH to your virtual machine, with putty for example.
+The address and the port are usually 127.0.0.1 and 2222 respectively, but it can change if you have many VMs running at the same time.

 ** Download Magento 2**